Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Now, here's the thing about that.

-Um we are still at the stage, Tyler, where the average low information person hearing somebody express that fear will be laughed at and thought to be ridiculous and paranoid and foolish.
+We are still at the stage, Tyler, where the average low-information person, hearing somebody express that fear, will be laughed at and thought to be ridiculous and paranoid and foolish.

 Yet, slowly but surely, we are creeping in that direction.

-If you take a look at uh the mayor of New York and the things that you are not permitted to do, the things you're not permitted to eat, the size of things you're not permitted to drink, uh the idea that government knows best and must protect you from yourself, and by the way, protect itself from you is something that's creeping.
+If you take a look at the mayor of New York and the things that you are not permitted to do, the things you're not permitted to eat, the size of things you're not permitted to drink, the idea that government knows best and must protect you from yourself, and by the way, protect itself from you, is something that's creeping.

-More and more people who eventually figure it out are not going to support it, will start laughing at it and making jokes about people, which is starting to happen with uh with Bloomberg.
+We'll start laughing at it and making jokes about people, which is starting to happen with Bloomberg.

 They're now parodies.

-I saw a parody uh yesterday, a website made to look real.
+I saw a parody yesterday, a website that made to look real.

 That was a total hoax, but it was extremely creative.